darkobits/saffron/README.md

   `.${fileName}.yaml`,
   // Look for .spline-reticulator.yml in YAML format.
   `.${fileName}.yml`,
-  // Look spline-reticulator.config.js that exports a configuration object.
+  // Look for spline-reticulator.config.js that exports a configuration object.
-  `${fileName}.config.js`,
-  // Look for .spline-reticulatorrc in JSON or YAML format.
-  `.${fileName}rc`
+  `${fileName}.config.js`
 ];
 ```

-For comparison, the default Cosmiconfig search places can be found [here](https://github.com/davidtheclark/cosmiconfig#searchplaces).
+For comparison, the default Cosmiconfig `searchPlaces` can be found [here](https://github.com/davidtheclark/cosmiconfig#searchplaces).

 <a href="#top" title="Back to top"><img src="https://user-images.githubusercontent.com/441546/67830932-d6ab4680-fa99-11e9-9870-bc6d31db5a1b.png"></a>